jawooson/AI_Project_3/README.md

 This is an extension of the [CodeSearchNet](https://app.wandb.ai/github/codesearchnet/benchmark) competition.

+We ran 3 different models : Neural Bag of Words Model, Bidirectional RNNs model and Self Attention & CNN Self Attention models from the baseline models used in the project and explained them in details.

 ## A brief overview of the project
 [CodeSearchNet](https://arxiv.org/abs/1909.09436)  is a collection of datasets and benchmarks that explore the problem of code retrieval using natural language.
 This research is a continuation of some ideas presented in this  [blog post](https://githubengineering.com/towards-natural-language-semantic-code-search/)  and is a joint collaboration between GitHub and the  [Deep Program Understanding](https://www.microsoft.com/en-us/research/project/program/)  group at  [Microsoft Research - Cambridge](https://www.microsoft.com/en-us/research/lab/microsoft-research-cambridge/).
 We aim to provide a platform for community research on semantic code search via the following: